mbridak/not1mm/README.md

 You can edit the CW macros by right clicking on the buttons and filling out the dialog.
 ![Edit Macro](https://github.com/mbridak/not1mm/raw/master/pic/edit_macro.png)

+You can include a limited set of substitution instructions.

+- {MYCALL} Sends the station call.
+- {HISCALL} Send what's in the callsign field.
+- {SNT} Sends 5nn
+- {SENTNR} Sends whats in the SentNR field.

 ## cty.dat and QRZ lookups for distance and bearing